NateveLang/Adam/README.md

 CLASS, SELF = "class", "self"
 AND, OR, NOT, TRUE, FALSE = "and", "or", "not", "True", "False"

-# All the status codes that the compiler uses.
+# All the status codes that the transpiler uses.
 identifier = 300
 eof = 400

-# All extra functions that the compiler uses.
+# All extra functions that the transpiler uses.
 Feel free to add your own functions.
 # The string special_functions is used to write these functions.
 # You can use variables in it using the fstring notation.
-# For example: "include" function calls the variable compiler_name.
+# For example: "include" function calls the variable transpiler_name.
 special_functions = f"""
 def ninput(prompt = '', default = ''):
 \treturn float(input(prompt, default))